jyotisman-ds/Web-Scraping/README.md

 |Young Adult|In stock (19 available)|£22.65|The Requiem Red|
 |Poetry|In stock (19 available)|£20.66|Shakespeare's Sonnets|
 |Default|In stock (19 available)|£13.99|"Starving Hearts (Triangular Trade Trilogy, /#1)"|

+The url used here is an artificially created website for the purposes of practicing your web scraping codes.
+It has a ton of different html, css or javascript elements to scrape.

+## BeautifulSoup

+The relevant code can be found [here](https://github.com/jyotisman-ds/Web-Scraping/blob/main/BS_challenge.py).

+BeautifulSoup is sort of the go-to library for scraping web elements.
+The main advantage it provides as compared to let's say scrapy is its ability to adapt to changing websites.

+We use the requests library in python to send the http requests.
+The idea then is to create a BeautifulSoup object and then use the several methods to access specific elements based on its type, class, etc.

+We scrape a real website here, the Amazon [best sellers](https://github.com/jyotisman-ds/Web-Scraping/blob/main/BS_challenge.py) website.
+We scrape the product name and the total number of reviews for each product.

+## Selenium (+ BeautifulSoup)

+A combination of Selenium and BeautifulSoup is used in the [code](https://github.com/jyotisman-ds/Web-Scraping/blob/main/selenium_challenge.py) here to navigate to a page starting from a url before scraping its contents.

+Selenium is a library that automates browsers.
+It can go all the way from loading a browser to navigating through every clickable link and also taking care of pop-up windows.

+We again scrape a real [website](https://sdsclub.com/).
+We go through several clickable links before finally scraping the required objects with BeautifulSoup.
+We make use of the 'DesiredCapabilities' method in the selenium library to disable the pop-ups in Chrome.

+## Credits

+Thanks to Udemy for hosting this interesting course on Modern [Web Scraping](https://www.udemy.com/course/modern-web-scraping-in-python/) and also to the creators/lecturers of the course for the wonderful content.